Applying to University

 - Oxford -- A*A*A (Science) AAA (Art).

-Further information about the university application process can be found in the documents attached to the bottom of this page.
+Lots more information about applying to university can be found in the documents attached to the bottom of this page.
 If you have any queries, please email Mrs Court.
 Students are also advised to check individual university websites and prospectuses for details, but in addition, the following websites can be extremely useful:

 "The official website for comparing UK higher education course data"